rajeshmanchikanti10/TravelPackageManagement/README.md

   * Passenger get added to this,once user successfully registers activity
 ### TravelPackage
   * TravelPackage has name(unique identifier),passengerCapacity,list of passengers enrolled for package,list of destination under the package
+### Usage of visitor

-### SigningUp to an activity is implemented using visitor design pattern, Which helps in deducting right amount based on passengerType at runtime.
+  * SigningUp to an activity is implemented using visitor design pattern, Which helps in deducting right amount based on passengerType at runtime.
-### Adding of new passengerType in future can be with minimal code changes.
+  * Adding a new passengerType in future can be done with minimal code changes.

 <img width="666" alt="Screenshot 2024-04-22 at 8 40 30 PM" src="https://github.com/rajeshmanchikanti10/TravelPackageManagement/assets/45352809/6e92e462-bec6-46bf-afc6-70769295ee38">